 The test is performed again when the product has been applied.
 In addition to the value provided in the table, the results can be compared with the original test to assess the improvement produced.

 The test is performed with linear polarization techniques and can be measured with devices like Gecor 6, Gecor 10, or GalvaPulse.

-Completion time The test results are obtained immediately.
+- Completion time The test results are obtained immediately. - Precision The accuracy of the test is acceptable.